-workdays prior to the date ye a mena to report for work. (only checked blanks apply) males amon accounts to accutions to males your share of the make arrangements to continue to make your share of the insurance to maintain health benefits while you are on leave.
-You have a 30-day grace period in which · · · · · · · · · · · · · · · · · · · ired to furnish us with periodic reports of your status and intent to return to work every(Institution). ndicate interval of periodic reports. as appropriate for the particular leave , County, you are considered a "key employee" as defined in the FMLA.
-As a "key employee," restor ration to employment may be denied following FMLA leave on that substantial and grievous economic injury to us.
-Wehave have not determ leave will cause substantial and grie nined that restoring you to employment at the conclusion of FMLA evous economic harm to us.
-If your leave does qualify as FMI leave: LA leave you will have the following RIGHTS while on FMLA • You have a right under the FML A for up to 12 weeks of unpaid leave in a 12-month period.
-A for up to 26 weeks of unpaid leave in a single 12-month period ember with a serious injury or illness.
-This single 12-month period intained during any period of unpaid leave under the same o work providing you continue to pay your share for the premium terms and conditions of employs me or an equivalent job with the same pay, benefits, and ment on your return from FMLA-protected leave.
-(If your f your FMLA entitlement, you do not have return rights under
+(only checked blanks apply)

+Contact to make arrangements to continue to make your share of the premium payments on your health insurance to maintain health benefits while you are on leave.
+You have a 30-day grace period in which to make premium payments.

+\\\\\While on leave you will be required to furnish us with periodic reports of your status and intent to return to work every \\\\\\(Indicate interval of periodic reports. as appropriate for the particular leave situation).

+Due to your status within the County, you are considered a "key employee" as defined in the FMLA.
+As a "key employee," restoration to employment may be denied following FMLA leave on the grounds that such restoration will cause substantial and grievous economic injury to us.

+We\\\\have \\\\ have not determined that restoring you to employment at the conclusion of FMLA leave will cause substantial and grievous economic harm to us.

+If your leave does qualify as FMLA leave you will have the following RIGHTS while on FMLA leave:

+- You have a right under the FMLA for up to 12 weeks of unpaid leave in a 12-month period. - You have a right under the FMLA for up to 26 weeks of unpaid leave in a single 12-month period to care for a covered service member with a serious injury or illness.
+This single 12-month period commenced on \\\\\. - Your health benefits will be maintained during any period of unpaid leave under the same conditions as if you continued to work providing you continue to pay your share for the premium payments. - You will be reinstated to the same or an equivalent job with the same pay, benefits, and terms and conditions of employment on your return from FMLA-protected leave.
+(If your leave extends beyond the end of your FMLA entitlement, you do not have return rights under FMLA.)